gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 </details>

-`mi` is the subject, and refers to the speaker.
+[mi]{.tokipona} is the subject, and refers to the speaker.
-`jan` is the predicate, and is either an action or description of the speaker.
+[jan]{.tokipona} is the predicate, and is either an action or description of the speaker.
 Check under the spoiler for an explanation and interpretation!

 <details> <summary> [sina moku]{.tokipona} </summary>